 Suppose that's appropriate and makes sense under your circumstances because there are problems with the prosecutor's case.
-Suppose, on the other hand, it doesn't make sense.
-In that case, we will try to negotiate a favorable resolution for you, taking into account your life, your family, your history, and your version of events related to the case.
+Suppose, on the other hand; it doesn't make sense.
+In that case, we will try to negotiate a favorable resolution for you, taking into account your life, family, history, and version of events related to the case.

 What Are the Best Defenses for Penal Code 211?

 There is a wide range of legal defenses to challenge California Penal Code 211 robbery charges, including:

 - You didn't use force or fear to take possession of the property.

 - Insufficient Evidence to prove the case beyond a reasonable doubt,

 The use of force or fear is often a crucial factor in robbery cases.
 If the prosecutor can't prove this essential point, you can't be found guilty of robbery but might still face reduced charges with lesser penalties.